Sustainable Travel Myanmar: How to be a responsible Tourist

 Spend your money in local accommodation, restaurants, cafes and locally made crafts and souvenirs.
 Locally made crafts and souvenirs are not always cheaper but you will get the experience of meeting with locals, feel like local people and you already contributed to the local economy by purchasing them.

 Visit Community Based Tourism

 Community tourism will involve you being hosted by a local in their home as they go about their day-to-day lives.
-That offers you the opportunity to fully experience the culture of community, to learn different traditions, connect with local people and completely immerse yourself in a new culture and into local life.
-That also brings opportunity for both social and economic growth in regions.
+That offers you the opportunity to fully experience the culture of the community, to learn different traditions, connect with local people and completely immerse yourself in a new culture and into local life.
+That also brings opportunities for both social and economic growth in regions.